“A complete instruction manual in the art of being human.”

 Travelling around the globe exploring the world’s myths, legends and fairy tales, Campbell discovered one archetypal story pattern at the heart of all great myths and stories which he called the ‘monomyth’.
 Mapping the stages of what he then developed as ‘The Hero’s Journey’, Campbell provided a powerful template for storytelling which has been applied to countless films, from Star Wars (the first to use it consciously), Alice in Wonderland, The Matrix, Wild, Dances with Wolves, Avatar, Lord of the Rings and the Harry Potter books and films.
 While preceding Campbell’s template, The Wizard of Oz (screened in 1939) is a classic example of a film which seamlessly corresponds to the Hero’s Journey structure.

-For the Follow Your Blissters podcast and for our Hero’s Journey events, Conscious Frontiers works with a simplified version of the journey stripped back to the following five stages:
+For our Follow Your Blissters podcast (exploring the hero’s journeys of thought leaders) and for our Hero’s Journey events, Conscious Frontiers works with a simplified version of the journey stripped back to the following five stages: